oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 If BaseType is not a JADN type, TypeOptions MUST include the *enum* option.
 If BaseType is ArrayOf, TypeOptions MUST include a *vtype* option ([Table 3-2](#table-3-2-type-options)).
 If BaseType is MapOf, TypeOptions MUST include *ktype* and *vtype* options.
+TypeOptions MUST NOT include a TypeOption that does not apply to BaseType.

 Within a type definition,
 * TypeOptions MUST contain zero or one instance of each type option except 0x2f (serialization option).